Robust outlier detection by de-biasing VAE likelihoods: Experiments

-Across all outlier datasets tested with the Fashion-MNIST VAE, AUROC was typically at or near ceiling with the bias-corrected likelihoods (Fig.~\ref{fig:grayandcolor}a, second column).
-On average, we observed consistent improvements in outlier detection accuracies with the bias correction across all grayscale VAEs (Fig.~\ref{fig:grayandcolor}a, last row).
-The ensemble variance scores (EV-LL) also performed comparably with the bias-corrected likelihoods (Figure~\ref{fig:grayandcolor}a, green diamonds).
-For the KMNIST dataset, we found improvements in all but one case: some Fashion-MNIST samples were assigned higher likelihoods, more so, after bias correction.
-We analyze this single failure case in Appendix F.1 and show that, even for this dataset, our remedy ameliorated likelihood bias and identified typical exemplars.

-Next, we tested these remedies with VAEs trained on natural image datasets.
-Again, in nearly every case the BC-LL score (Fig.~\ref{fig:grayandcolor}b, orange squares) outperformed uncorrected likelihoods (Fig.~\ref{fig:grayandcolor}b, blue circles).
-For example, for the CelebA VAE, AUROC values ranged between 47-79 with the uncorrected likelihoods (across all out-of-distribution datasets, except Noise), whereas these values improved to 85-88 with bias correction (Fig.~\ref{fig:grayandcolor}b, second column, Fig.~\ref{fig:color_bc_hist}, and Fig~\ref{fig:color_roc}).
-Similarly, with ensemble variance, AUROC values improved to 81-91 across test datasets (Fig.~\ref{fig:grayandcolor}b, second column, green diamonds).
-Moreover, CelebA samples assigned the highest and lowest bias-corrected likelihoods were visually more typical: the highest likelihood samples contained face images on typical plain backgrounds, whereas the lowest likelihood samples comprised of face images with extraneous objects, such headgear, unconventional attire or unusual backgrounds (Fig.~\ref{fig:fmnistnceleba_corrected}f).
+Second, we tested these remedies with VAEs trained on natural image datasets.
+Again, in nearly every case the BC-LL score (Fig.~\ref{fig:natural}, unfilled orange squares) outperformed uncorrected likelihoods (Fig.~\ref{fig:natural}, unfilled blue circles).
+For example, for the CelebA VAE, AUROC values ranged between 47-79 with the uncorrected likelihoods (across all out-of-distribution datasets, except Noise), whereas these values improved to 85-88 with bias correction (Fig.~\ref{fig:natural}, second column, Fig.~\ref{fig:color_bc_hist}, and Fig.~\ref{fig:color_roc}).
+As with the FashionMNIST dataset, CelebA samples assigned the highest bias-corrected likelihoods were visually more typical; containing face images on typical plain backgrounds, whereas the lowest likelihood samples comprised of face images with extraneous objects, such headgear, unconventional attire or unusual backgrounds (Fig.~\ref{fig:celeba_bcLL_imgs}).
+On average, we observed accuracy improvements of $\mathtt{\sim}$10-40\% following bias correction, across all natural image VAEs (Fig.~\ref{fig:natural}, last row).

-Ablation experiments revealed the relative contributions of contrast stretching and bias correction.
-Contrast stretching was essential to achieving high accuracies, particularly with the natural image datasets (Appendix E.4, Fig.~\ref{fig:natural-histeq}, brown symbols).
-In fact, contrast stretching of the test samples alone sufficed to achieve robust outlier detection: Even with a VAE trained on the original images (without contrast stretching), outlier detection accuracies improved if contrast stretching was applied at test time alone (Fig.~\ref{fig:natural-histeq}, pink symbols).
-Finally, contrast normalization with techniques other than contrast stretching (e.g. histogram equalization) also yielded comparable outlier detection accuracies (Fig.~\ref{fig:natural-histeq}, magenta symbols).
+Ablation experiments revealed the relative contributions of contrast stretching and bias correction; the results are presented in Appendix E.4.
+First, contrast stretching was essential to achieving high accuracies, particularly with the natural image datasets.
+Moreover, contrast stretching, even at test time, sufficed to achieve robust outlier detection: With a VAE trained on the original images (without contrast stretching), outlier detection accuracies improved if contrast stretching was applied at test time alone.
+Lastly, contrast normalization with techniques other than contrast stretching (e.g. histogram equalization) also yielded comparable outlier detection accuracies (see Appendix E.4).